Som Dutt Image on Embrace Inner ChaosSom Dutt

 Recovery takes time, but you can heal.
 Focus on rebuilding your self-esteem.
 Notice your strengths and celebrate small wins.
 Embrace your emotions and let yourself feel.
 As you grow stronger, you will find your independence again.

-• Fostering independence helps you create a life outside of the toxic relationship.
+Create a life outside of the toxic relationship.
+Reconnect with your passions and goals.

 Vulnerability